-ESMP team strived to propose practicable, economically feasible and socially acceptable mitigation measures for the significant adverse environmental and social impacts.
-These measures were based on exploring the ways to achieve the project objectives causing least disturbance to the existing environment by alternative ways, proposing changes in the project design, through improved monitoring and management practices (storage of construction materials, labour camps, waste disposal, and disposal of construction debris etc. or through monitory compensation).
+ESMP team proposed practicable, economically feasible and socially acceptable mitigation measures for the significant adverse environmental and social impacts.
+These measures were based on exploring the ways to achieve the project objectives causing least disturbance to the existing environment by alternative ways, proposing changes in the project design, through improved monitoring and management practices (storage of construction materials, labour camps, waste disposal, and disposal of construction debris etc. or through monetary compensation).